apache/kyuubi/docs/deployment/migration-guide.md

 # Kyuubi Migration Guide

 ## Upgrading from Kyuubi 1.6 to 1.7
-* Since Kyuubi 1.7, `kyuubi.ha.zookeeper.engine.auth.type` does not fallback to `kyuubi.ha.zookeeper.auth.type`.
+* In Kyuubi 1.7, `kyuubi.ha.zookeeper.engine.auth.type` does not fallback to `kyuubi.ha.zookeeper.auth.type`.
   When Kyuubi engine does kerberos authentication with zookeeper, user needs to explicitly set `kyuubi.ha.zookeeper.engine.auth.type` to `KERBEROS`.
 * Since Kyuubi 1.7, Kyuubi returns engine's information for `GetInfo` request instead of server.
 To restore the previous behavior, set `kyuubi.server.info.provider` to `SERVER`.